-Fire doors and fire escape
+Fire doors and fire escapes

 There must be the provision of a safe escape route from your loft conversion in case of fire.
 Each room of the conversion must have an appropriate escape window, and each window should be easily accessible, with the use of a ladder, from outside.
-Furthermore, fire alarms should be installed, there must be a self-closing fire door, any new floors and walls must be capable of resisting fire and any glazing used in doors should be fire resistant.
+Furthermore, fire alarms should be installed, there must be a self-closing fire door, any new floors and walls must be capable of resisting fire, and any glazing used in doors should be fire-resistant.

 Stairs and access